 Onflo Chatbot settings live under Settings >Chatbot.

-Give your Chatbot a name!
+Give your Chatbot a name and photo!

 By default, it's called the Chatbot, but we want your district to be able to give this chatbot some personality!

-Edit Messaging (Greeting, Closing, Urgent Contact, Error)
+Add/Edit Scripts (Greeting, Closing, Urgent Contact, Error)

 In addition to giving the Chatbot a name, you can also change how you want the Chatbot to greet the customers!
 Under default script, you can the default greetings for: